AdrienSF/jeay-bizot-experiment/README.md

 For the second block the subject is instructed to aim for the target.
 Second block runs 5 minutes of B trials

-## A Trial spec:
-Same as B but never display the "target" circle.

 ## B Trial spec:
 Input elements: